free-drones/rise_drones/doc/source/CRM_API.rst

 All clients must provide a list of ``capabilities``.
 However, note that this list is allowed to be empty.
 Each capability is represented as a string.
 The lists of capabilities are used by the CRM to allocate available resources when applications require a drone with certain capabilities to perform a task.
+The following capabilities are supported:

+* SIM - Drone is simulated
+* REAL - Drone is not simulated
+* C0 - Drone is C0 compatible, below 250g.
+Note second char is a zero - Charlie Zero.
+* RTK - RTK compatible
+* RGB - RGB camera compatible
+* IR - IR camera compatible
+* LMD - Drone can do last mile delivery, can carry and drop load.
+* STREAM - Drone can stream video
+* SPOTLIGHT - Drone has a spotlight

 If the CRM responds with an ack and the registering client is DSS it shall set it's owner to 'crm'.